rajatgirotra/study/ipc/sysv/1_README.txt

 2) Semaphores
 3) Shared Memory

 Message Queues are similar to PIPES.
 However message queues are used to read and write structured data as opposed to PIPES which read and write a sequence of bytes.
 So in message queues, data actually has boundaries.
-Also with Sys V message queues, you can associate an integer "type" key with each message, and the receiver can read messages based on key instead of reading the, sequentially as they written into the queue.
+Also with Sys V message queues, you can associate an integer "type" key with each message, and the receiver can read messages based on key instead of reading them sequentially as they written into the queue.

 Semaphores are used for interprocess synchronization.
 SHM you already know.